 What would it feel like not just having great and engaging meetings with clients but being able to become true business partners?
-Progressive MSPs has been started because when the Quarterly Business Review meetings aren’t focused on the “Client’s Business Review” but the “MSP’s Business Review” then engagement drops and the relationship gets mired in the technology partnership level.
+Progressive MSPs has been started because when the Quarterly Business Review (QBR) meetings aren’t focused on the “Client’s Business Review” but the “MSP’s Business Review” then engagement drops and the relationship gets mired in the technology partnership level.
 Although it raises a concern about the scalability of the process - as account manager employees seem to have trouble engaging executives with real business discussions - there are best practices that can be applied to empower employees to elevate the conversation.

 In this blog we collected five great conversation starters that will generate huge engagement among high-value client business owners and executives.
 Your growth need not stagnate just because you as a business owner are the only one who can deliver these meetings.

 We have been teaching, coaching and guiding MSPs to do better consultative sales meetings, quarterly business reviews, audits and annual strategy workshops.
 We have researched what types of questions work and what questions won’t engage executives.